-The Rotary Friendship Exchange program gives Rotarians and their families the opportunity to host and visit Rotarians around the world.
+The Rotary Friendship Exchange program offers a fun way to experience the international part of Rotary.
+It gives Rotarians and their families the opportunity to host and visit Rotarians around the world.
 In addition to experiencing other cultures and making lasting friendships, an exchange provides a strong foundation for carrying out other international activities and service projects.

 The primary goal of a Friendship Exchange is to build greater international understanding and goodwill among Rotarians and their families.
 In addition, exchange participants can: